ulrikforsgren/netconf/README.rst

   callback, which doesn't need a reader "thread".
 Check wich approach i better.
 - Implement more authentication options, "compatible" with the paramiko implementation.
-- netconf_merge is still an alpha version:
+- netconf_merge is still an alpha version.
   Create tests for netconf_merge.py to get functional coverage.
+  Add support for multiple namespaces.
-- Add pyang plugin to compile json-schema.
+- Add pyang plugin to compile json-schema from YANG module(s).

 This package supports creating both netconf clients and servers.
 It also provides a CLI netconf client utility.
 An example server is included under